Academic CV December 2022 Alison Harvey.doc

 Alison Harvey is an Assistant Professor of Communications.
 She holds a Ph.D. in Communication and Culture from York University.
 Her research focuses on issues of inclusivity, justice, and accessibility in digital culture, with an emphasis on games, social media platforms, and creative work.

-Game studies, internet studies, feminist media studies, qualitative methods, political economy, critical technology studies
+Game studies, internet studies, digital culture, feminist media studies, qualitative methods, political economy, critical technology studies

 Postdoc, University of Toronto, Faculty of Information, 2012-2014